History of nuclear fusion: Laser

-Chirping
+Chirped-pulse amplification laser technique

-In 1985, Donna Strickland and Gérard Mourou invented a method to amplify laser pulses by "chirping".
-This changed a single wavelength into a full spectrum.
-The system amplified the beam at each wavelength and then reversed the beam into one color.
-Chirp pulsed amplification became instrumental for NIF and the Omega EP system.
+In 1985, Donna Strickland and Gérard Mourou invented a method to amplify ultra-short laser pulses by frequency "chirping" them before amplification.
+This approach rearranges the frequency content of a picosecond or shorter pulse by group-velocity dispersion (GVD), creating a pulse stretched in time by a factor of 1,000 or more, and reducing peak intensity by the same factor.
+This much less intense, longer duration, pulse can then be safely amplified to an intensity approaching the practical limit of the laser (such as the optical damage threshold).
+After amplification the pulse is recompressed to near-original duration, using an optical system having the opposite sign of group-velocity dispersion.
+This recompression in time of 1,000 or more means a jump in intensity of the same factor, producing a pulse orders of magnitude more intense than could have been produced by direct laser amplification.
+Chirp pulsed amplification rapidly became a transformative contribution for research in high-intensity laser-matter interaction physics, using laser systems like ELI Beamlines, Omega EP, and many others worldwide, as well as for the ‘fast ignition’ concept of laser fusion in which fuel compression and fuel heating become partially separated processes.

 LANL constructed a series of laser facilities.
 They included Gemini (a two beam system), Helios (eight beams), Antares (24 beams) and Aurora (96 beams).
 The program ended in the early nineties with a cost on the order of one billion dollars.

 In 1987, Akira Hasegawa noticed that in a dipolar magnetic field, fluctuations tended to compress the plasma without energy loss.
 This effect was noticed in data taken by Voyager 2, when it encountered Uranus.
 This observation became the basis for a fusion approach known as the levitated dipole.

 In tokamaks, the Tore Supra was under construction from 1983 to 1988 in Cadarache, France.
 Its superconducting magnets permitted it to generate a strong permanent toroidal magnetic field.
 First plasma came in 1988.

 In 1983, JET achieved first plasma.
 In 1985, the Japanese tokamak, JT-60 produced its first plasmas.
 In 1988, the T-15 a Soviet tokamak was completed, the first to use (helium-cooled) superconducting magnets.

 In 1998, the T-15 Soviet tokamak with superconducting helium-cooled coils was completed.